On this page

 python -m wire.content expand products/acme "API integration capabilities"

-Wire runs targeted web research on the expansion topic, then feeds the results to Claude with instructions to add depth without duplicating what the page already covers.
+Wire runs targeted web research on the expansion topic, then feeds the results to the AI with instructions to add depth without duplicating what the page already covers.
 The expand command is useful when audit findings reveal a keyword opportunity that needs substantial new content.

 Comparisons and Consolidation